 Picking wild edible mushrooms is fun and rewarding, but it has its dangers too.

-Note: No matter how good, every mushroom book is incomplete, and likely to contain some errors.
+Note: No matter how good, every mushroom book is incomplete and likely to contain some errors.
 Conflicting or outdated information is relatively common.
-So, checking more than one source is recommended.
-Even better: find an experienced expert with first-hand experience of the mushroom in question.
+So, check more than one source.

 Mushroom Foraging Kit